sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 35. Explain OSINT

 **Open Source Intelligence** (OSINT) is a type of reconnaissance of the target that is available on public sources and on the internet.
-This can also be considered as collection of data about the target through Google Hacking, gathering DNS and other information through websites like _Shodan, Netcraft. etc._
+This can also be considered as collection of data about the target through Google Hacking, gathering DNS and other information through websites like _Shodan, Netcraft. etc._ Mostly, this would be a passive reconnaissance.

 ### 36. List some pointers for a Mobile Threat Model.